junwan6/ccle-frontpage/readme.md

 * http://gulpjs.com
 * https://babeljs.io

 Look into the [Foundation docs](http://foundation.zurb.com/sites/docs/) for how to create styled markup.
+To edit the templates, see [Panini](http://foundation.zurb.com/sites/docs/panini.html)